Frequently Asked Questions

 Irwin and Katie Piefly purchased Crystal Spring Farm on July 21, 1903 where they raised their family, one son and six daughters.
 The farm was run as a general farm during this period.
 Daughter and son-in-law, Lillie and Frank Sell, purchased the farm on May 1, 1931, where they raised four sons.
 The primary operation of the farm during this time was growing potatoes.
 Their son, Hubert and his wife, Grace, purchased the farm on May 22, 1966.
 Interested in dairy farming, Hubert and Grace began dairy farming as the primary farming income.
 Audrey, their daughter, manages the retail store.
 Sons Scott and Gary, herdsman and crops manager/mechanic, respectively, operate the farm.
 Youngest son, Ronald, oversees Crystal Spring Electric.
 The lifelong commitment has left them with well over 200 years experience combined and an expertise that is difficult to match.

-The farm house was built in 1872, making it 142 years old.
+The farm house was built in 1872, making it 153 years old as of 2025.
 It has been home to 5 families during those years.

 Together, as a team, Scott and Gary begin every day seven days a week, 365 days a year, milking and feeding the dairy herd.
 One full-time and one part-time employee assist in the milking.
 Scott and Gary average 80 hours each per week.
 They keep the farmland in top-notch condition.
 They manage computer records that are kept on production.
 Crop management entails Spring and Falls planting, fertilizing, plowing, spraying and harvesting.
 Farming can be quite challenging when weather conditions do not cooperate.
 A summer drought is both heartbreaking and devastating, and too much rain may have the same effect.